Best Camping Knives of 2022

 On the surface, a knife seems like a fairly simple product.
 After all, this is a tool that has been around in a wide variety of styles for thousands of years.
 As it turns out, there are a surprising number of things to consider when it comes to selecting the right knife for you.
 In fact, deciding which knife best meets your needs usually comes down to personal preference.

 For example, one of the first choices you’ll have to make is whether or not you want a fixed blade or a foldable knife.
 A fixed blade knife tends to offer more stability, which is important when cutting through tougher materials.
 They also offer a wider variety of widths and lengths.

 On the other hand, a folding knife, also known as an opinel or a penny knife is more compact and easier to carry.
 The fact that the blade collapses out of the way provides a measure of safety and convenience too.
 Most knives that fall into the EDC or “every day carry” category are folding models for this very reason.

 The size of the knife will also play a role when it comes to deciding which knife is right for you.
-Many buyers make the mistake of choosing an overly large blade in part because they happen to look impressive.
+Many buyers make the mistake of choosing an overly large blade in part because they happen to look impressive and heavy duty.
 The reality is, most of us don’t need an extremely large blade, as they tend to be cumbersome and bulky.
 This can also make them less safe to use when compared to smaller, easier-to-manage options.

 That said, you do want a knife with a blade that can be used to cut through thick materials, such as cloth, ropes, wood, or vines.
 Although we mention wood, cutting firewood would require a hatchet or ax.
 Once again, the overall size will come down to your personal preferences, but we have generally found that fixed and folding blade models that are 8-11 inches (20-28 cm) in length are the most useful and efficient.

 Handle and Blade